nuodb/nuodb-php-pdo/README.md

 In order to build the driver you must have PHP plus developer tools installed.
 This may be done from source or using package managers.

-n.b.
 PHP version 5.3 or 5.4 is required.
-n.b.

 NuoDB installed

 ## Build & Install on Unix ##